-A branch of surveying which deals with any body of still or running water such as a lake, harbor, stream or river, hydrographic surveys are used to define shore line and underwater features.
-Surveyors operate in nearly any body of water, from the shallowest of waters, lakes, bays, to riverine environments.
+Hydrography is a branch of surveying which deals with any body of still or running water such as a lake, harbor, stream or river.
+Hydrographic surveys are used to define shore line and underwater features.
+Our surveyors operate in nearly any body of water, from the shallowest of waters, lakes, bays, to riverine environments.

 Reasons for a Hydrographic Survey:

-- Tidal measurement as it affects sea defense works
+• Tidal measurement as it effects habitat or sea defense works

 Hydrographic Mapping of the Multnomah Channel